Canada-Central African Republic Relations

 Canada has been represented in the Central African Republic (CAR) by the Canadian High Commission in Yaoundé, Cameroon since 1962.
 Canada also has an Honorary Consulate in Bangui, Central African Republic.
 The Central African Republic has been represented in Canada by its Embassy in Washington, D.C., U.S.A., since 1974.

-Canada and the CAR used to collaborate in multilateral forums, such as the International Organisation of la Francophonie (IOF); however the IOF, as well as the African Union and the Kimberley Process, suspended the CAR in 2013.
+From a multilateral standpoint, Canada and the CAR maintain ties thought international organisations, such as the International Organisation of La Francophonie and the United Nations.
+To be noted, following the coup d’état in 2013, the International Organisation of La Francophonie, as well as the African Union and the Kimberley Process, suspended the CAR.

 In 2013, Canada contributed $20 M to the Congo Basin Forest Fund (CBFF), which is managed by the African Development Bank, to help local communities in forest zones secure sustainable livelihoods and reduce greenhouse gas emissions, therefore alleviating poverty while maximizing carbon storage.
 The CAR along with nine other Central African countries benefit from the CBFF.